-39. LEAVE WITHOUT PAY
+40. LEAVE WITHOUT PAY

-- 39.1 Subject to the provisions of subclause 39.2, the Employer may grant an employee Leave Without Pay for any period and is responsible for that employee on their return. - 39.2 Every application for Leave Without Pay will be considered on its merits and may be granted provided the following conditions are met: - (a) the work of the Employer is not inconvenienced; and - (b) all other leave credits of the employee are exhausted. - 39.3 An employee on a fixed term appointment may not be granted Leave Without Pay for any period beyond that employee's approved period of engagement. - 39.4 Leave Without Pay for Full Time Study - (a) The Employer may grant an employee Leave Without Pay to undertake full time study, subject to a yearly review of satisfactory performance. - (b) Leave Without Pay for this purpose will not count as qualifying service for leave purposes. - 39.5 Leave Without Pay for Australian Institute of Sport Scholarships
+- 40.1 Subject to the provisions of subclause 40.2, the Employer may grant an employee Leave Without Pay for any period and is responsible for that employee on their return. - 40.2 Every application for Leave Without Pay will be considered on its merits and may be granted provided the following conditions are met: - (a) the work of the Employer is not inconvenienced; and - (b) all other leave credits of the employee are exhausted. - 40.3 An employee on a fixed term appointment may not be granted Leave Without Pay for any period beyond that employee's approved period of engagement.

+- 40.4 Leave Without Pay for Full Time Study - (a) The Employer may grant an employee Leave Without Pay to undertake full time study, subject to a yearly review of satisfactory performance. - (b) Leave Without Pay for this purpose will not count as qualifying service for leave purposes. - 40.5 Leave Without Pay for Australian Institute of Sport Scholarships

-Subject to the provisions of subclause 39.2, the Employer may grant an employee who has been awarded a sporting scholarship by the Australian Institute of Sport, Leave Without Pay.
+Subject to the provisions of subclause 40.2, the Employer may grant an employee who has been awarded a sporting scholarship by the Australian Institute of Sport, Leave Without Pay.

-40. BEREAVEMENT LEAVE
+41. BEREAVEMENT LEAVE

-- 40.1 Employees, including Casual Employees, will on the death of: - (a) the Partner or de facto partner of the employee; - (b) the child or stepchild or grandchild of the employee (including an adult child, stepchild or grandchild); - (c) the parent, stepparent or grandparent of the employee; - (d) the brother, sister, stepbrother or stepsister; or be eligible for up to two days' paid Bereavement Leave, provided that at the request of an employee the Employer may exercise a discretion to grant Bereavement Leave to an employee in respect of some other person with whom the employee has a special relationship.
+- 41.1 Employees, including Casual Employees, will on the death of: - (a) the Partner of the employee; - (b) the former Partner of the employee; - (c) the child, stepchild, foster child or grandchild of the employee (including an adult child, stepchild or grandchild); - (d) the parent, stepparent, foster parent or grandparent of the employee; - (e) the parent-in-law or former parent-in-law of the employee; - (f) the brother, sister, stepbrother or stepsister; or - (g) any other person who at or immediately before that person's death, lived with the employee as a member of the employee 's family;

+be eligible for up to three days' paid Bereavement Leave, provided that at the request of an employee the Employer may exercise a discretion to grant Bereavement Leave to an employee in respect of some other person with whom the employee has a special relationship.